VerifyTests/Verify.EntityFramework/readme.source.md

 ### Recording

-Recording allows all commands executed by EF to be captured and then (optionally verified).
+Recording allows all commands executed by EF to be captured and then (optionally) verified.

 #### Enable